eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 2. Configure the default configuration map.
 3. Create an initial Keycloak service.
 4. Prepare Keycloak for Codewind.
-5. Register Codewind users.
+5. Register your Codewind users.

 ## 1. Install the remote Codewind operator

 The Codewind operator helps with the deployment of Codewind instances in an Openshift or Kubernetes cluster.
 There must only be one operator per cluster and it must be installed into the `codewind` namespace.

-To install the Codewind operator into your cluster, run the following commands:
+To install the Codewind operator into your cluster, follow these steps:

+_MG: Do we need a login step here?
+Ie `1.
+Log into your cluster. ` or is the `active Kubernetes context that points to your cluster` in the [prereqs](./remote-overview.html) sufficient??_

-1. `$ cd <path_to_cloned_codewind-operator_repo>`
+1. Go to your cloned Codewind operator directory: `$ cd <path_to_cloned_codewind-operator_repo>`
-2. `$ kubectl create namespace codewind`
+2. Create the `codewind` namespace: `$ kubectl create namespace codewind`
-3. `$ kubectl create -f ./deploy/service_account.yaml;`
+3. Create the service account for the operator: `$ kubectl create -f ./deploy/service_account.yaml;`
-4. `$ kubectl create -f ./deploy/role.yaml;`
+4. Create the role-based access control (RBAC) for ingress, route, and so on: `$ kubectl create -f ./deploy/role.yaml;`
-5. `$ kubectl create -f ./deploy/role_binding.yaml;`
+5. Connect the service account to the role: `$ kubectl create -f ./deploy/role_binding.yaml;`
-6. `$ kubectl create -f ./deploy/clusterroles.yaml;`
+6. Create the cluster roles because the permissions at the namespace level are not sufficient: `$ kubectl create -f ./deploy/cluster_roles.yaml `
-7. `$ kubectl create -f ./deploy/cluster-role-binding.yaml;`
+7. Connect the service account to the role: `$ kubectl create -f ./deploy/cluster_role_binding.yaml`
-8. `$ kubectl create -f ./deploy/operator.yaml;`
+8. Extend the Kube API to make it aware of Keycloak: `$ kubectl create -f ./deploy/crds/codewind.eclipse.org_keycloaks_crd.yaml`
+9. Extend the Kube API to make it aware of Codewind: `$ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd.yaml `
+10. Download the images into your cluster: `$ kubectl create -f ./deploy/operator.yaml`

 ## 2. Configure the default configuration map
 1\.
 The Codewind operator default settings can be found in the `./deploy/codewind-configmap.yaml` file.
 Save this file to your system.

 2\.
 Modify the `./deploy/codewind-configmap.yaml` file setting the `ingressDomain` value to one specific to your cluster.
-The Ingress domain is appended to any routes and URLs created by the operator.
+The ingress domain is appended to any routes and URLs created by the operator.
 It must already be registered in your DNS service and must resolve correctly from both inside and outside of the cluster.

 ```yaml
 apiVersion: v1